315+ Telescopes Ranked

 The included red dot finder works adequately, but a 9×50 finderscope or Telrad is a vastly better choice if you plan on doing much deep-sky observing.
 However, either is going to cost you some money that could also go towards another eyepiece.

-A smartphone adapter is included with the XT6.
-It’s great for taking photos of the Moon.
-With some practice, imaging some planetary detail with a high-magnification eyepiece is possible – though inferior to a dedicated camera.
-However, a smartphone is much better for taking pictures through the XT6 than a DSLR is – and easier to use, too.
+A smartphone adapter is included with the XT6, which is great for taking photos of the Moon.
+With some practice, imaging some planetary detail with a high-magnification eyepiece is possible, though inferior to a dedicated planetary camera.
+However, a smartphone is much better for taking pictures through the XT6 than a DSLR is—and easier to use, too.

 Lastly, the XT6 includes a collimation cap, which is really all you need to collimate this telescope.
 Our collimation guide explains in detail how to use one.

 The XT6’s base is made from particleboard overlaid with melamine.
-Not only is it heavy, but if the melamine is damaged the whole thing will quickly warp and rot.
+Not only is it heavy, but if the melamine is damaged, the whole thing will quickly warp and rot.
 Thankfully, you can easily make your own base out of ¾” plywood or buy one from a third party should this ever become an issue.
-However, provided you take care of it and don’t mind the weight the stock base is just fine and conveniently assembles out of the box in just a couple of minutes with the included Allen key and screws.
+However, provided you take care of it and don’t mind the weight, I believe the stock base is just fine and conveniently assembles out of the box in just a couple of minutes with the included Allen key and screws.

 Alternative Recommendations